 Traditionally known as literature, creative writing could also be referred to as the art of making things up and can be considered as a form of writing that is original and an indication of the writer’s imagination at work.

-Types of creative writing
+Types of Creative Writing

 Creative writing can take on many forms.
 The most commonly known forms are novels and poems.
 However, there are other distinct forms as well that come under the umbrella of creative writing.
 The scope of creative writing is elucidated further in this blog post.
-Some of the forms of creative writing are:

 - Television and movie scripts